sailfishos-mirror/bind9/doc/notes/notes-9.20.20.rst

   the import function might overflow.
 This could lead to a memory corruption on the stack and ultimately a server crash.
 This has been fixed. :gl:`#5758`

-- Fix an assertion failure triggered by non-minimal IXFRs.

-  Processing an IXFR that included an RRset whose contents were not changed by the transfer triggered an assertion failure.
-This has been fixed. :gl:`#5759`